Mary Julia Wade: Career

 In 1959, after Wade received her Doctorate of Philosophy she took up research at the University of Adelaide looking into the earliest forms of animal life.
 In 1968, while at the University of Adelaide she worked with Martin Glaessner on the precambrian jellyfish fossils found in the Ediacara Hills of the Flinders Ranges.

-In 1971, Wade moved to the Queensland Museum as curator of geology, and worked her way up to becoming Deputy Director in 1980.
+In 1971, Wade moved to the Queensland Museum as curator of geology and worked her way up to becoming Deputy Director in 1980.
 She studied the Cambrian and Ordovician nautiloids from north Western Queensland.
 She also studied vertebrate fossils arranging for the preparation for display of a Cretaceous ichthyosaur, which had first come to the museum in 1935.
-She developed a network of contacts around Winton, and with Dr Tony Thulborn, they organized and supervised the excavation of 3000 dinosaur footprints in the Tully Ranges from 1976-1977.
+She developed a network of contacts around Winton, and with Dr Tony Thulborn, they organized and supervised the excavation of 3,000 dinosaur footprints in the Tully Ranges from 1976 to 1977.
 This site, known as Lark Quarry, is now a major tourist destination, and is on the National Heritage list for the quality of the dinosaur footprints, evidence of a dinosaur stampede.

 Wade, Thulborn and Alan Bartholomai joined an expedition from the Natural History Museum in 1978 to collect Mesozoic reptiles from around Winton.

 In 1987, with the assistance of contacts in the Hughenden area, Wade recovered a second skull of the Queensland dinosaur, Muttaburrasaurus.
 She was able to excavate specimens of Kronoaurus, and secure the site and remains of Jurassic sauropod, Rhoetosaurus, which had been lost since the 1920s.
 In 1990, Wade excavated the most complete Pliosaurus fossil at Hughenden, presently known.
 She continued research into mollusc fossils of the Great Artesian Basin.
 Wade became an Honorary Research Associate of the Queensland Museum after retiring in 1993.
 She moved to western Queensland, helping to develop the Fossil Centers at Richmond and Hughenden.

 Wade received the Queensland Museum Medal in 1994.
 Her research led to the development of Kronosaurus Korner in Richmond, the Flinders Discovery Centre in Hughenden, and Lark Quarry near Winton.
 The Dinosaur Trail tourist program is based on the work she and her contacts began.

 In 1998, the Geological Society of Australia dedicated a special symposium in her honor.
 A prize is now given in her honor at the biennial Palaeo Down Under conference.
 Wade died in Charters Towers, Queensland, in 2005.
 She did not marry, and was survived by her brother.